ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 - As described in `:help vimtex-tex-flavor`, VimTeX overrides Vim's internal `ftplugin`, i.e. the one in `$VIMRUNTIME/ftplugin`, but respects any user-defined LaTeX configuration in `ftplugin/tex.vim`.

+### How to configure VimTeX {#configuration}

+This question comes up regularly enough on the VimTeX GitHub page that I feel it deserves its own section (I'll refer back to this section later in this article and series)
+Here are my suggestions:

+{{< details summary="Option 1: put everything in your vimrc" >}}
+You can put all VimTeX- and LaTeX-related Vim configuration in your `vimrc` (or `init.vim` or `init.lua` for Neovim users) and be fine---the only downside is a potentially cluttered `vimrc`.

+This is the option I'd suggest if you're not yet familiar with topic like Vim buffers, buffer-local vs. global Vim variables, and the `ftplugin` and `plugin` directories.
+{{< /details >}}

+{{< details summary="Option 2: if you're familiar with `ftplugin`, `plugin`, and Vim buffers" >}}
+If you are comfortable with the use of the `plugin` and `ftplugin` directories (see the [previous article in this series]({{< relref "/tutorials/vim-latex/ftplugin" >}})) and the concept of Vim buffers, here is a cleaner setup:

+1. Use a file in your `plugin` directory (e.g. `plugin/tex.vim`, `plugin/vimtex.vim`; the name is your choice) to set all *global* VimTeX options (those that start with `g:`, e.g. `g:vimtex_view_method`, `g:vimtex_delim_toggle_mod_list`, etc.).
+1. Use the file `ftplugin/tex.vim` for other VimTeX-related configuration that you want to apply only in buffers with the `tex` filetype (e.g. LaTeX-specific keymaps and text objects).

+Placing global options in `plugin/` ensures that (1) these options load before VimTeX and (2) do not needlessly load multiple times when editing multiple LaTeX files in the same Vim session (see the discussions in VimTeX issues [#2714](https://github.com/lervag/vimtex/issues/2714) and [#2725](https://github.com/lervag/vimtex/issues/2725) for more on why this might be a good idea); while placing things like keymaps in `ftplugin` ensures these keymaps only apply in LaTeX files and don't interfere with mappings you might have set in for other file types.
+{{< /details >}}

 ## Overview of features